techhue/SapientPython/README.md

 				By Kruse and Tondo

-B. Basic Programming Assignments [New To Programming]
+	C. Basic Programming Assignments [New To Programming]
 		1. Code Comprehension Assignments
 			Already Coded Python Code
 			Type it yourself, understand and run it